 In 2017, the Canadian Network for Arts & Learning launched our Gala Awards, which took place as part of our biennial international conference.
 These awards recognize three individuals and/or organizations for lifetime achievement, leadership excellence and innovation in arts and learning.
+In 2019, we added the Community Builders award.

 Lifetime Achievement Award